caramelomartins/website/content/blog/2019/08/cost-to-picking-junk.md

 > The platforms are built on the idea that the audience plus the algorithm do all the deciding.
 No curation, no real promotion, simply the system, grinding away.

 This goes back a bit to something I wrote previously on the [impact](https://hugomartins.io/blog/googles-nemesis.../) of [surrendering](https://hugomartins.io/blog/the-webs-future/) all power to tech giants, who are increasingly the web gatekeepers - controlling access to information.
-We are in the process of surrendering all power of information curation, access and discovery to the same identities.
+We are in the process of surrendering all power of information curation, access and discovery to the same entities, with all the impact and risk that comes with it.